rtorr/do-cli/README.md

 #DigitalOcean CLI

-Super basic and alpha cli for the DigitalOcean API
+Super basic and alpha cli for the DigitalOcean API.

 ### Set up